Written by Mal Webb

 When I play two high notes at once I hear a low one in my brain

-It's sometimes even lower than the instrument can sound
+Sometimes even lower than the instrument can sound

-So where on earth's it coming from?
+Where on earth's it coming from?
 There's no one else around

-The doctor nodded knowingly.
-Then stroked his beard and said
+The doctor nodded knowingly, then stroked his beard and said

 KNOWSY ("The Doctor"):